xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

-Please note that enabling this profile removed the allocation of counters for QoS.
+Enabling this profile removed the allocation of counters for QoS.
 It's not possible to count QoS with it.
 Hw-profiles are always a trade-off.

 ## Object-based ACL

 Even if not frequently used in non-eTCAM systems, we support the use of object-based ACLs.

-The main benefits of this approach would be from a usability perspective.
+It simplifies the management of the filter rules: it's easy to add one entry in a network group and see all the ports related to this role automatically added.

 Note: in this context of non-SE platforms, we will use a non-compressed mode.
 All entries will be expanded and programmed in the iTCAM.